1. Poopy Nano

 35. Poopy restart

-Allows you to restart the Poopy Nano 2.
-This can be useful after adjusting certain settings or for minor malfunctions.
-All settings are retained, but the bin is reinitialized.
+This allows you to restart the Poopy Nano .
+This can be useful after adjusting certain settings or in the event of minor malfunctions.
+All settings will be retained, but the container will be reinitialized.

 36. Converting units